 - Increase public awareness of the connective and healing power of nature

-- Help establish certified forest therapy trails, areas for mindful walking and sensory opening activities on public lands
+- Help establish certified forest therapy trails, areas for mindful walking and sensory opening activities on private & public lands

 - Are information and advocacy resources for forest therapy and nature connection